jsera/gatest/README.md

 - You can't hide details once you show them.
 Optimally, you should only be viewing one details panel at a time.
 - The code surrounding generating XMLHttpRequests can be DRYer.
 - favoriting things is fragile, and could use better error handling.
+- Strings are hardcoded in various places around the app.
+A real app would have some sort of localization dictionary.